-4. Relation to atmospheric variability
+4. Relation to Atmospheric Variability

-We will present results showing the interannualdecadal relationships between sea level atmospheric variability and the GS and KE indices separately.
+We will present results showing the interannual-decadal relationships between sea level atmospheric variability and the GS and KE indices separately.
 By stringing together each of the 22 winters, an interannual time series was constructed containing the standard deviation for each winter of the variability of latent and sensible heat release, meridional winds, vorticity, and divergence, as well as winter estimates of the GS and KE indices.
-These variability time series were then individually compared and regressed against the oceanbased indices.
-In effect, we are examining the year-toyear winter atmospheric variability and comparing it to the year-to-year index of wintertime ocean signals that are closely tied to SST gradients.
-We will show all comparisons for the North Atlantic, and then compare and contrast these results to the North Pacific.
+These variability time series were then individually compared and regressed against the ocean-based indices.
+In effect, we are examining the year-to-year winter atmospheric variability and comparing it to the year-to-year index of wintertime ocean signals that are closely tied to SST gradients.
+We will show all comparisons for the N. Atlantic and then compare and contrast these results to the N. Pacific.

-a.
 Gulf Stream

 Synoptic variability in the atmosphere can cause widespread outbreaks of cold, dry continental air over the oceans.
-During these events there are massive heat losses by the ocean into the atmosphere (CLIMODE Group 2009).
-Because these turbulent exchanges produce large latent and sensible fluxes across the air-sea interface, they provide energy to cool the oceanic waters that move northward from the subtropics, and after heat release they warm the overlying atmosphere.
+During these events there are massive heat losses by the ocean into the atmosphere (The CLIMODE Group 2008).
+Since these turbulent exchanges produce large latent and sensible fluxes across the air-sea interface, they provide energy to cool the oceanic waters which move northward from the subtropics and after heat release, warm the overlying atmosphere.
 These processes, which are sensitive to temperature differences between the air and water, are expected to play a role in the air-sea coupling, thus linking atmospheric variability and GS (and KE) path location.
 There could be other oceanic signals (frontal strength, surface transport) that are important, but here we choose only to examine the path changes, for which a meridional shift would create a large perturbation in the SST field seen by the atmosphere.
-For latent heat flux variability (Fig. 7), the interannual change in the variability index is roughly 10%-20% of the mean (cf. upper and lower left panels of Fig. 7).
+For latent heat flux variability (Fig. 7), the interannual change in the variability index is roughly 10-20% of the mean (compare upper and lower left panels of Fig. 7).
 The correlation pattern between the variability and GS index indicates a dipole structure on either side of the mean GS, consistent with the atmospheric boundary layer signal shifting northward (or southward) in phase with the GS.
-We show only correlations that are significant at the 90% significance level, and we also show the regression of the atmospheric signal onto the ocean index.
-Because the latter has an rms value of 1, the regression shows the amplitude of the atmospheric boundary layer signal that is explained by one standard deviation of the index path shifts.
-Because the independent variable in our regression is a measure of atmospheric variability, and this is uncorrelated with the value in the previous or following winter, we have estimated significance based on the 22 independent winter records in the time series (20 degrees of freedom after mean and trend removal).
-The amplitude of the local latent heat flux regression is \sim 5 W m-2, which broadens the latent heat loss when the GS is
+We show only correlations that are significant at the 90% significance level and also show the regression of the atmospheric signal onto the ocean index.
+Because the latter has a rms value of 1, the regression shows the amplitude of the atmospheric boundary layer signal that is explained by one standard deviation of the index path shifts.
+Since the independent variable in our regression is a measure of atmospheric variability, and this is uncorrelated with the value in the previous or following winter, we have estimated significance based on the 22 independent winter records in the time series (20 degrees of freedom after mean and trend removal).
+The amplitude of the local latent heat flux regression is ~5 Wm-2, which broadens the latent heat loss when the GS is north, and intensifies the local maximum south of the GS when the GS is south.
+The dipole signal cancels out in a spatial mean to first order and merely represents a change in the location of the latent heat loss depending on the location of the GS.
+There is also a curious correlation signal outside of the 'storm track' in the subtropics at around 30°N. This is not a 'local' response to path shifts.
+We have also carried out composite analyses in this and other comparisons (not shown) and arrived at similar conclusions.
+Other atmospheric signals (below) will have a similar 'non local' signal in this location.